 Most students should budget €600-€800 per month to cover the cost of food, transportation and housing, although this will probably be slightly higher in a larger city such as Paris.

 In accordance with French law, any foreign student who wishes to study in France must be able to prove that they have sufficient resources: €615 per month or €7,318 per year, to support themselves without working.
 This is more of an estimation, as outside of Paris, €700-€850 is recommended and it is closer to €1,100 a month in Paris.

 But with careful budgeting a student could live on €600 a month.
 An excellent provision for students is the CROUS system – student university cafeterias serve three course menus for as little as €3.

 What financial support is available?

-The low cost of education in France means that non-Europeans from countries such as Canada, the Americas and Australia don’t need help to pay for tuition.
+The low cost of education in France means that non-Europeans from countries such as Canada, the US and Australia don’t always need help to pay for tuition.

 Scholarships that include a stipend for living expenses are usually reserved for students participating in Erasmus exchanges and a select few engineering, business and medical students from former French-speaking colonies.

 There are few scholarships available for international students with the help of the French Ministry for Foreign Affairs or your country’s French Embassy.
 Here is a list of scholarships available to international students looking to study in France.

 France is one of the best countries for student discounts and it is always worth asking if there is a price reduction, whether you are in a restaurant, clothes shops, gallery or museum.